marmelab/react-admin/NextJs.md

 React-admin renders a CRUD for users, posts and comments, guessing the data structure from the API response.

-**Tip**: Why the `"use client"` directive?
-React-admin is designed as a Single-Page Application, rendered on the client-side.
+**Tip**: The `<Admin>` component uses the `"use client"` directive, because React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with various client-side only libraries (emotion, material-ui, react-query) leveraging the React Context API, and cannot be rendered using React Server components.

 Starting from there, you can [Add an API](#adding-an-api) as described in the previous section, and/or add features to the Next.js app, as explained in the [Getting started tutorial](./GettingStarted.md)